threestudio-project/threestudio/README.md

 Here we show some basic usage of threestudio.
 First let's train a DreamFusion model to create a classic pancake bunny.

-**IMPORTANT NOTE: Multi-GPU training is not fully tested and can be erroneous at the moment.**
+**IMPORTANT NOTE: Multi-GPU training is not fully tested and can be erroneous at the moment.
+Please see [here](https://github.com/threestudio-project/threestudio#known-problems) for known issues about multi-GPU training, and we are currently working on them on [this branch](https://github.com/threestudio-project/threestudio/tree/multigpu).**

 **If you are experiencing unstable connections with HuggingFace, we suggest you either (1) setting environment variable `TRANSFORMERS_OFFLINE=1 DIFFUSERS_OFFLINE=1` before your running command after all needed files have been fetched on the first run, to prevent from connecting to HuggingFace each time you run, or (2) downloading the guidance model you used to a local folder following [here](https://huggingface.co/docs/huggingface_hub/v0.14.1/guides/download#download-an-entire-repository) and [here](https://huggingface.co/docs/huggingface_hub/v0.14.1/guides/download#download-files-to-local-folder), and set `pretrained_model_name_or_path` of the guidance and the prompt processor to the local path.**